stat545ubc-2023/mda-torinhalvorson/Milestone1/READMEmilestone1.md

 # STAT545A Mini Data Analysis Milestone 1
 ## Torin Halvorson

-This repository was created for the Mini Data Analysis Milestone 1, as part of the STAT545A course.
+This folder contains Mini Data Analysis Milestone 1.
 The primary objective was to leverage ggplot2 and dplyr functions to visualize and manipulate semi-tidy datasets from the `datateachr` package.

-The repository contains the following files:
+This folder contains the following files:

-1. README.md
+1. READMEmilestone1.md
-   - a brief description of the project
+   - a brief description of this milestone

 2. 20231002_MiniDataAnalysis1.Rmd
    - The source Rmd file for the project